Myths & Facts

 Fact: Due to the fact that fraternities and sororities compromise the largest student organizations nationwide, fraternal communities are constantly in the media spotlight.
 Social problems such as binge drinking and drug use occur in nearly every facet of society, but their presence is magnified in fraternities and sororities.

-Each chapter is required to abide by federal, state, university and their own national headquarters policies regarding drugs and alcohol.
-Additionally, each organization has significant risk management and risk reduction policies and procedures to promote healthy decision making and provide for the safety of members and their guests.
+Each chapter is required to abide by federal, state, university policies & conduct code, and their own national headquarters policies regarding drugs and alcohol.
+Additionally, each organization has significant risk management and harm reduction policies and procedures to promote healthy decision making and provide for the safety of members and their guests.

 Fact: One particularly prevalent myth about fraternity and sorority life is that being a member is incredibly costly.
 Many people outside of the community actually refer to this belief by saying that "Greeks buy their friends".
 The irony in that statement is that it costs money to be a part of any organization, whether it is sports or clubs, or to retain any place of residence, such as in the residence halls.